When results are the top priority, sous vide is the best way to reheat steak and other foods. If time is your priority, look elsewhere.

 Immersion circulators include the Anova Sous Vide Precision Cooker series and the Breville Joule Sous Vide Cooker.
 For a more complete comparison of immersion circulators see our review of the 10 best sous vide machines.

 Reheating Soup and Liquid Foods

-Sous vide cooking is a great way to reheat soups, sauces, and purées without ruining them.
-If you were to reheat in a pot on the stove, the flavor and texture may be ruined by overheating because you can’t control the temperature.
+Immersion cooking is a great way to reheat soups, sauces, and purée recipes without ruining the consistency, texture and flavor of them.
+If you reheat the item in a pot on the stove, the lack of temperature control can easily lead to thickening or a reduction of liquid foods.

 Reheating Frozen Food

 Yes, you can sous vide frozen food!
 There’s no need to thaw, which can be very handy in a pinch or with meal prep.

 The general guideline is to immersion cook frozen food at the same cooking temperature for about 1.5 times the regular cook time.
 That is, if you were normally going to cook a steak for 2 hours, you would immersion cook a frozen steak for 3 hours.
 In this case, the first hour is essentially defrosting the food in an hour vs the day or two in the fridge.